 The Best Church Live Streaming Services You Can Use For Your Church

-Over 2 years ago I got the bright idea that our church should live stream our services.
+Over 2 years ago I got the bright idea that our church should live stream our church service.
 Little did I know that the end result would be advantageous for our church, but would give birth to this website.

-Recently we published a case study on how live streaming affects church growth.
+Recently we published a case study on how live church streaming affects church growth.
 You might be surprised at the results.
-Suffice it to say, church live streaming is as important today as having a church website was 10 years ago.
+Suffice it to say, live video streaming is as important today as having a church website was 10 years ago.

 So I thought it would be helpful to give you 5 options to consider along with the special offer I have worked out for churches who want to offer a live stream of their church services.